frankpablo/smith-site/docs/teaching/csc250/lecture-20.md

     * Short Proofs: using definitions
     * Short Proofs: using closure
     * Short Proofs: finding a simple CFG or PDA

+5. **Turing-Decidable Languages (TDLs)**
+    * Understand the definition of Turing Machines
+    * Understand the difference/relation between regular, CFG-languages, and TDLs
+    * Prove a given Language IS Decidable
+    * Short Proofs: using definitions
+    * Short Proofs: using closure
+    * Short Proofs: finding a simple TM

 * * *